theBlue0x/docs/docs/index.md

 *   _account_ is the account ID (optional if _asset_ provided)
 *   _timestamp_ is the earliest transfer (in seconds since the genesis block) to retrieve (optional, does not apply to expected transfers)
 *   _firstIndex_ is a zero-based index to the first transfer to retrieve (optional, does not apply to expected transfers)
-*   -lastIndex_ is a zero-based index to the last transfer to retrieve (optional, does not apply to expected transfers)
+*   _lastIndex_ is a zero-based index to the last transfer to retrieve (optional, does not apply to expected transfers)
 *   _includeAssetInfo_ is _true_ if the _decimals_ and _name_ fields are to be included (optional, does not apply to expected transfers)
 *   _requireBlock_ is the block ID of a block that must be present in the blockchain during execution (optional)
 *   _requireLastBlock_ is the block ID of a block that must be last in the blockchain during execution (optional)